Webiks/ng2tips/ng-cli-offline/ng-cli-offline.md

 ### Process in general:
 Cache your packages, copy the cache folder to the offiline machine, then force npm to use that cache folder instead of accessing the internet.

-There is a [Post](http://webiks.com/working-offline-with-angular-cli/) on this subject.
+We wrote a [post](http://webiks.com/working-offline-with-angular-cli/) on this subject.

 ### Step 1 : Cache it
 From terminal: